Below is information on how to help a friend who has experienced sexual misconduct.

 - Maintain friendships; nurture supportive, positive relationships and let go of negative ones

 - Seek spiritual support; prayer, reflection, pastoral care.
-The Office of Campus Ministry at SJU can be reached at 610-660-1030.

 - Eat regularly; maintain nutritional diet